Top of Page

 POLICY TEXT:

-I. Policy Statement:
+I. Policy Statement

-All employees of the Board of Education of the City of Chicago are hereby notified that the unlawful manufacture, distribution, possession, consumption or use of drugs or alcohol, on Board of Education property or premises or any site of Board sponsored activities, is prohibited and an employee’s presence on Board of Education property or premises or any site of Board sponsored activities while under the influence of alcohol or unlawful drugs or because of the misuse of legally obtainable drugs that have not been legally obtained, or which are not being used for prescribed purposes or taken according to prescribed dosages.
-For the purposes of this Policy, drugs are defined as any controlled substance pursuant to 21 U.S.C.
-812, 720 ILCS 550/1 et seq. and 720 ILCS 570/100 et seq.
-(1992), or legally obtainable drugs that have not been legally obtained, or which are not being used for prescribed purposes or taken according to prescribed dosages.
+All employees of the Board of Education of the City of Chicago ("Board of Education") or ("Board") are hereby notified that the unlawful manufacture, distribution, possession, consumption or use of drugs or alcohol on Board of Education property or premises or any site of Board sponsored activities, is prohibited, as is an employee's presence on Board of Education property or premises or any site of Board sponsored activities while under the influence of alcohol or unlawful drugs or because of the misuse of legally obtainable drugs that have not been legally obtained, or which are not being used for prescribed purposes or taken according to prescribed dosages.
+For the purposes of this Policy, drugs are defined as any controlled substance pursuant to 21 U.S.C. §812, the Illinois Cannabis Control Act, 720 ILCS 550; or the Illinois Controlled Substances Act, 720 ILCS 570 or legally obtainable drugs that have not been legally obtained, or which are not being used for prescribed purposes or taken according to prescribed dosages.

 II.
-Violations of Policy:
+Violations of Policy

-Any employee of the Board of Education who violates the drug and alcohol prohibitions contained in this Policy shall be subject to dismissal in accordance with the Board’s Employee Discipline and Due Process Policy as it exists now or as it may hereafter be amended and/or other appropriate action as determined by the Chief Executive Officer or designee.
+Any employee of the Board of Education who violates the drug and alcohol prohibitions contained in this Policy shall be subject to discipline up to and including dismissal in accordance with the Board's established discipline policies and procedures as it exists now or as it may hereafter be amended and/or other appropriate action as determined by the Chief Executive Officer or designee.
 Any employee who is identified as possessing or distributing illegal drugs will be referred to local law enforcement agencies, which may result in fines, imprisonment or both.

 III.
-Drug Free Awareness Program:
+Drug Free Awareness Program

 IV.
-Procedures:
+Procedures

-• Drug and Alcohol Free Statement.
-All applicants for employment with the Board of Education shall complete and sign a "Drug and Alcohol Free Statement" in the form set forth in Section IV of this Policy, which advises the applicant: 1) of the terms of this Policy; 2) that, as a condition of employment, the applicant shall abide by the statement and this Policy; 3) that, as a condition of employment, the applicant shall notify the Board of any criminal conviction in accordance with Board Rule 4-4(c); and 4) that violations of this Policy will result in the applicant’s dismissal from Board employment.
-Board employees who are assigned to work on state or federal grant-funded programs and who did not receive the Drug Free Work Place Statement at the time of their application for Board employment shall be given a copy of the Drug Free Work Place Statement at the time of they are assigned to perform services under a state or federal grant.
+Board employees who are assigned to work on state or federal grant-funded programs and who did not receive the Drug Free Work Place Statement at the time of their application for Board employment shall be given a copy of the Drug Free Work Place Statement at the time they are assigned to perform services under a state or federal grant.

 • Employees Convicted of Criminal Drug Violations.
-Any employee of the Board of Education who is convicted of a criminal drug violation must report such conviction to the Chief of Human Resources within five (5) days of the conviction in accordance with Board Rule 4-4(c).
+Any employee of the Board of Education who is convicted of a criminal drug violation must report such conviction to the Chief Talent Officer within five (5) days of the conviction in accordance with Board Rule 4-4(c).
 Conviction for a violation of a criminal drug statute means a finding of guilt or a guilty plea and imposition of sentence (other than a disposition of supervision, withholding of adjudication or their equivalent) by any judicial body for any violation of state or federal criminal statute involving the manufacture, distribution, dispensation, use or possession of any controlled substance.
 After receiving such notice from an employee or otherwise receiving actual notice of a conviction, the Chief Executive Officer will take appropriate personnel action against the employee up to and including dismissal from employment.

 • Reasonable Suspicion Drug and Alcohol Testing of Employees.
 Any employee of the Board of Education for whom there is a reasonable suspicion that the employee has used drugs or alcohol or is under the influence of drugs or alcohol while on Board property or at school sponsored activities shall be required to submit to drug and alcohol testing.
 The Chief Executive Officer or designee may establish additional guidelines and procedures for reasonable suspicion drug and alcohol testing.
-Employees who test positive for drugs and/or alcohol, who refuse to submit to drug and alcohol testing, or who submit specimens that have been altered or tampered with shall be subject to dismissal and suspension pending dismissal in accordance with the Board’s Employee Discipline and Due Process Policy.
+Employees who test positive for drugs and/or alcohol, who refuse to submit to drug and alcohol testing, or who submit specimens that have been altered or tampered with shall be subject to discipline up to and including dismissal and suspension pending dismissal in accordance with the Board's established discipline policies and procedures.

 "Under the influence" is any mental, emotional, sensory or physical impairment due to the use of drugs or alcohol.